kris701/PDDLTools/README.md

 * Editor features
   * Syntax checking
   * Syntax Highlighting with options for custom colors
-  * Quick Info on all PDDL elements as well as contextual information
+  * Quick Info on all PDDL elements
   * Rename names and objects across multiple PDDL files
   * Small window in the bottom of the editor, showing general information on the document (such as predicate count or object count)
   * Auto completement of statements, both with basic PDDL elements and the predicates or objects you have written